Tisdale511/chingu-calendar-front-end/README.md

 **Features**
-A complete list of features can be found here: https://github.com/chingu-voyages/soloproject-tier3-ecalendar
+A complete list of features can be found here (scroll to down to "instructions"): https://github.com/chingu-voyages/soloproject-tier3-ecalendar